AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

 ---

-## 🧠 Professional Summary
+# 🧠 Professional Summary – Phase 2: Domain Integration & User Management

-This phase focuses on identity and access management using Active Directory:
+This phase focused on setting up a structured and secure Active Directory environment to simulate enterprise IT operations.

-- **Organizational Units (OUs):** Users, groups, and computers were organized into departmental OUs such as `IT`, `HR`, and `Sales`.
-- **User & Group Creation:** Specific AD users were created for each department.
-Groups like `IT_Admins` and `IT_Users` were created for security delegation.
-- **Home Folders:** Personal home folders were mapped via Active Directory Profiles, simulating redirection and backup practices.

-These steps represent foundational IT administration tasks critical for secure user provisioning and access control.
+---

+### 🔹 Organizational Units & Users

+OUs were created for each department (`IT`, `HR`, `Sales`, etc.) and users were added manually and via PowerShell to reflect realistic onboarding.

+---

+### 🔹 Security Groups

+AD groups like `IT-Admins` and `IT-Users` were created to apply group-based access control (GBAC), ensuring users receive the correct level of access based on role.

+---

+### 🔹 Shared Folder Access

+A shared folder (`C:\SharedFolders\IT`) was hosted on the domain controller and shared as `\\DC01\IT`.
+- **Share Permissions:** `IT-Admins` = Full, `IT-Users` = Read
+- **NTFS Permissions:** `IT-Admins` = Full, `IT-Users` = Read & Execute

+This setup emulates secure resource sharing and permission management in a domain environment.

+---

+This phase builds a realistic foundation for IT support, account management, and access control.